deluge-torrent/deluge/docs/source/devguide/how-to/update-1.3-plugin.md

 ### Python version matching

-Ensure your code is both Python 2.7 and Python >=3.5 compatible.
+Ensure your code is Python >=3.5 compatible.

 In `1.3-stable` the plugins that were built with a specific version of Python would only be loaded if the system Python also matched.